Jeremy Aguirre

-Jeremy Giordano Aguirre Miñán (born 2 February 1999) is a Peruvian footballer who plays as a goalkeeper for Deportivo Binacional.
+Jeremy Giordano Aguirre Miñán (born 20 February 1999) is a Peruvian footballer who plays as a goalkeeper for Tiro Nº 28.

 Career

 Club career

 As a youth player, Aguirre represented Cantolao and Esther Grande and joined Sport Boys in 2018.
 He started on the club's reserve team, where he quickly became the captain, but was also on the bench for two Peruvian Primera División games in his first season.

 In the 2019 season, he was still playing for the reserve team.
 The club decided to let him go out on loan to Peruvian Segunda División club Sport Loreto in the summer 2019 for the rest of the season.
 He made 8 appearances for the team before returning to Sport Boys for the 2020 season.
 He left the club at the end of the year.

 On 1 February 2021, Aguirre joined Segunda División club Deportivo Coopsol.
 After a year at Coopsol, Aguirre joined Deportivo Binacional in February 2022.
+A year later, ahead of the 2023 season, Aguirre joined Alianza Atlético.

+In May 2024 he moved to Tiro Nº 28.